 - Serve in a bowl on some greens (Paleo, Whole30 and Low FODMAP), on a baked potato (Paleo, Whole30 and Low FODMAP), on a sweet potato (Paleo, Whole30 and Low FODMAP up to 1/2 cup), in a gluten-free corn tortilla (Low FODMAP up to 2-3 tortillas but not Paleo/Whole30, see above for more information), or in a Paleo/Whole30 compliant tortilla alternative (green leaf or butter lettuce, for example).
 Top with scallions (green tops only), chopped lettuce, compliant salsa, freshly-squeezed lime juice, lactose-free sour cream (Low FODMAP but not Paleo/Whole30) or any of your favourite toppings.

 - Category: Dinner

 - Cuisine: Mexican

-Keywords: instant pot carnitas, pork carnitas, instant pot pork, mexican recipe, summer recipe, paleo, whole30, low fodmap
+Keywords: instant pot, pressure cooker, instant pot carnitas, pressure cooker carnitas, pork carnitas, instant pot pork, mexican recipe, summer recipe, paleo, whole30, low fodmap